 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time this medicine is refilled.
+Read it again each time infliximab injection is refilled.
 If you have any questions about infliximab injection, please talk with the doctor, pharmacist, or other health care provider.